 - Remember that free resources exist.
 The vast majority of support groups are free.
 Many communities have clinics offering various forms of treatment and support for free or via government funding.
 Check out our Connection Resources for listings of free or government-funded resources.

-- Talk to someone.
+- Talk to a trusted resource not financially benefitting from your decision.
 A medical professional such as a doctor or counselor, or a trusted friend or mentor, may have ideas on providers that fit your budget.

-- Insurers / EAPs can help.
+- Reach out to insurers / EAPs directly, if possible.
 If you have insurance, contact your insurer or your company’s Employee Assistance Program to better understand your coverage.

 - Read the fine print.
 Be cautious around treatment centers that promise to take care of additional costs or fees, such as travel expenses.
+Many of these additional benefits or forms of support may violate ethical or legal rules around marketing of the medical services provided.
 There have been cases of misrepresentation of fees and insurance coverage that has left families in major debt.